akkadotnet/akka.net/docs/articles/persistence/persistence-testing.md

 }
 ```

-And we need `OnRecover` to be implemented so that the internal state is replyed when the actor is restarted.
+And we need `OnRecover` to be implemented so that the internal state is replayed when the actor is restarted.

 ``` csharp
 protected override void OnRecover(object message)